 Proving Negligence in a Mobile, Alabama Truck Accident

 Negligence is the basis of most truck accident claims and other personal injury cases.
 If someone is negligent, it means he or she has failed to use an appropriate degree of care, resulting in harm to others.
-As a victim of a truck accident in Mobile, you or your lawyer will need to prove that the other party was negligent and that this caused the crash.
+As a victim of a truck accident in Mobile, you or your lawyer must prove that the other party was negligent and that this caused the crash.
 The burden of proof always rests with the filing party or plaintiff in a personal injury claim.

 Proving negligence in a truck accident case requires evidence of four facts:

-- The defendant owed the plaintiff a duty of care, or an obligation to act responsibly.
+- The defendant owed the plaintiff a duty of care or an obligation to act responsibly.

 - The defendant breached his or her duty of care by behaving negligently or recklessly.